tfabris/BlueGigaEmpeg/README.txt

 and also carries I2S audio data.

 Connect the RS-232 serial port from the empeg Car player docking sled to the serial port on the BlueGigaEmpeg module.
+This plug carries the play/pause/next control commands from the BlueGigaEmpeg to the empeg Car player software, and also carries the track metadata (title/artist/etc) from the empeg Car player software to the BlueGigaEmpeg module.

 Power the empeg using 12 volts DC through its car docking sled.
 Alternatively, during bench testing in the house, you can connect the empeg's 12v AC adapter